near/node-docs/docs/validator/running-a-node-macos-linux.md

 build --release`.
 The latter skips some optimisations (most notably link-time optimisation) and thus produces a less efficient executable.

-Finally:
+If your machine is behind a firewall or NAT, make sure port 24567 is open and forwarded to the machine where the node is going to be running.

-On MacOS or Linux
+Finally, execute:

 ```bash
 nearup run testnet --binary-path path/to/nearcore/target/release
 ```

 If you want to run `localnet` instead of `testnet`, then replace `testnet` with `localnet` in the command above.
+(If you’re running `localnet` you don’t need to open port 24567).

 You might be asked for a validator ID; if you do not want to validate, simply press enter.
 For validation, please follow the [Validator Bootcamp](/validator/validator-bootcamp).